Liechtenstein entry requirements for South Korea passport holders

 |---|---|---|

-| Valid passport Must be valid for the duration of your stay | Your passport must be valid for the entire time you plan to stay in Liechtenstein.
-Since Liechtenstein is in the Schengen Area, your passport must also be valid for at least 3 months beyond your planned departure from the Schengen zone.
-Airlines at Incheon and Gimhae check this before boarding. | Required |
+| Valid passport Must be valid for the entire stay in Liechtenstein | Your passport must be valid for the entire duration of your stay in Liechtenstein.
+Schengen rules do not require 6 months of validity beyond your departure date, but airlines may enforce this — check with your carrier before flying. | Required |

-| Return or onward ticket Proof of departure from the Schengen Area | Immigration officers at the Liechtenstein border (or when entering via Switzerland) routinely ask for a return or onward ticket showing you leave the Schengen zone within 90 days.
-Have a printed or digital copy ready — budget airlines flying into Zurich or Basel often check this too. | Recommended |
+| Return or onward ticket Proof of departure from the Schengen area | Immigration officers at the border may ask for a return or onward ticket showing you leave the Schengen zone within 90 days.
+Have a printed or digital copy ready — budget airlines often check this at check-in too. | Recommended |

-| Proof of accommodation Hotel booking or host invitation | Carry a hotel confirmation, hostel booking, or a signed invitation letter from your host in Liechtenstein.
-Border officers at the Swiss entry points (where you actually cross into Liechtenstein) may ask to see where you're staying, especially if you arrive without a clear itinerary. | Recommended |
+| Proof of accommodation Hotel booking or invitation letter | Carry a hotel confirmation, rental agreement, or a letter from your host in Liechtenstein.
+Border officers rarely ask for it, but having it ready avoids delays if they do. | Recommended |

-| Proof of funds Sufficient means of support | Have bank statements, a credit card, or cash showing you can cover your stay — roughly 100 CHF per day is a safe benchmark.
-Liechtenstein doesn't enforce a strict minimum, but Swiss border guards (who handle entry) may ask for proof if you look underfunded. | Recommended |
+| Proof of funds Sufficient money for your stay | Have bank statements, cash, or a credit card showing you can cover your expenses.
+No fixed amount is published for Liechtenstein, but €50–100 per day is a safe benchmark. | Recommended |

 What happens at the border